Measuring the frequency dynamics of financial connectedness and systemic risk: Measuring connectedness in frequency domain

 \subsection{Estimation of connectedness in the frequency domain}

-The previous theory is formulated in terms of theoretical quantities, and the method of estimation deserves to follow.
-Primarily, the standard VAR framework is not the only way to obtain the estimates of the behavior of the system.
-More advanced and often more suitable approaches can be devised in many cases.
-For example, estimators that use shrinkage or Bayesian approaches might often be a viable alternative.
-Moreover, using precisely formulated time-varying parameter models could potentially allow the forecasting of connectedness measures.
-In our application, however, we restrict ourselves to the use of the standard VAR and leave other methods for future investigation.
+The estimation of the previously defined connectedness measures relies heavily on the precise estimation of coefficients from the VAR approximating model.
+While standard VAR estimators work well in many cases, advanced techniques that include shrinkage or Bayesian approaches can help in situations of large dimensional data, deviations from distributional assumptions, etc.\footnote{Using precisely formulated time-varying parameter models could potentially allow the forecasting of connectedness measures.}

-Having the estimates, two main issues remain.
-The first is the approximation of the MA($\infty$) representation of the series, and the second is the estimation of the theoretical spectral densities.

-The MA($\infty$) representation is used to compute the forecast error variance decomposition that relates percentage of mean squared error (MSE) of forecasts of variable $k$ due to shocks to variable $j$.
-Because the computation of these theoretical quantities is based on an infinite process, we make it feasible by a finite MA($H$) approximation.
-This is possible mainly because if the system is stable, there must exist $H$ such that which means that the error due to approximation disappears with a growing $H$.
-The opposite would mean that innovations would have a permanent impact.
-Hence, we can, in principle, use two methods to approximate the decomposition.
-We can use an \emph{ad hoc} selected $H$ that is beyond doubt high enough, or we can use a measure of similarity of matrices to choose the appropriate $H$ during the approximation.
+Variance decomposition of forecast errors is computed directly from moving average coefficients.
+Because the computation of these theoretical quantities is based on an infinite process, we make it feasible with a finite horizon $H$ approximation, as used in the definitions above, noting that the error from approximation disappears as $H$ grows (\cite{lutkepohl2007new}).
 The $\widehat{\boldsymbol \Psi}_h$ coefficients are then computed through standard recursive scheme $\widehat{\boldsymbol \Psi}_0 = \boldsymbol I, \widehat{\boldsymbol \Psi}_h = \sum_{j=1}^{\max \{h,p\}} \boldsymbol \Phi(j)\widehat{\boldsymbol \Psi}_{h-1},$ where $p$ is the order of VAR and $h \in \{1, \dots, H\}$.
-Here, we note that by studying the quantities in the frequency domain, $H$ serves only as an approximation factor, and has no interpretation as in the time domain.
-In the applications, we advise setting the $H$ sufficiently high to obtain a better approximation of the quantities at all frequencies, particularly when narrow frequency bands are of interest.
+Here, we note that by studying the quantities in the frequency domain, $H$ serves only as an approximation factor, and it has no interpretation as in the time domain.
+In the applications, we advise setting the $H$ sufficiently high to obtain a better approximation, particularly when lower frequencies are of interest.

-Second, the spectral quantities are estimated using standard discrete Fourier transforms.
-The following definition specifies accurately the used estimates of the quantities.
+The spectral quantities are estimated using standard discrete Fourier transforms.
+The following definition accurately specifies the used estimates of the quantities.

 \begin{definition} The cross-spectral density on the interval $d = (a,b): a,b \in \left( -\pi, \pi \right), a < b$